 This trip was the most difficult thing I have ever attempted in my life.
 It was an array of constant mental and physical challenges… incessantly troubleshooting, assessing potential outcomes, waging risks, resolving mechanical issues, choosing routes, monitoring fuel consumption, etc. There is no sugar-coating it that the highs were high, and the lows were low.
 Cruise-control in both a literal, but especially a figurative sense was never an option.
 There was not one easy day, and of all of the unforseeable challenges, the weather was easily the most physically taxing… while consistently worrying about the next available fuel stop easily occupied the most mental space.

 The intent behind this journey was two-fold: to ride the machine I built across the country avoiding interstates and to document back-roads America along the way.
-As circumstance would have it, departing the first week of November amidst a frigid cold-front changed the modus-operandi almost immediately.
-While I did avoid the interstates almost entirely… the sub-to-near freezing weather forced an alternative plan: just get there.
+As circumstance would have it, departing the first week of November amidst a record-breaking cold-front changed that plan almost immediately.
+While I did avoid the interstates… the sub-to-near freezing weather forced an alternative plan: just get there.
 In many cases, survival became the precedent, forcing me to experience many of these parts of America as a passerby instead of as a photographer.

 As I stated in my previous post… one of the biggest stipulations of the initial purchase of this motorcycle was forcing myself out of my comfort zone by figuring it out on my own… and to (stubbornly) never ask for help.
 After an encounter with an outlaw motorcycle club in San Patricio, New Mexico (which is another story for another day), I wound up having unrelated mechanical issues with my bike as I pulled into a town called Socorro.